-- Participants of The First Tee of Silicon Valley who are at the Eagle level AND at least age 13 may volunteer for PLAYer classes, the entry point for new participants including the Life Skills Experience curriculum with a special emphasis on the values of the game and basic golf fundamentals.
+- Participants of The First Tee of Silicon Valley who are at the Eagle Certified AND in 9th grade may volunteer for PLAYer classes, the entry point for new participants including the Life Skills Experience curriculum with a special emphasis on the values of the game and basic golf fundamentals.

 - Participants of The First Tee of Silicon Valley who are at the Ace or Albatross level may volunteer for PLAYer or Par classes.

 Enrollment & Training

 January 15th – February 15th (Spring), April 15th – May 15th (Summer), and July 15th – August 15th (Fall) are the open enrollment months for becoming a volunteer with The First Tee of Silicon Valley.
 Volunteer inquiries in other months of the year are held until the next enrollment month.
 New Volunteers are required to attend one of the following Saturday Trainings prior to their first season as a volunteer.

 2018 Volunteer Training Dates: